MuhammadZeeshanYousaf/Coeus-Tweetz/README.md

 Note: You may need these versions to run this project.

-You may find more infromation about dependencies here: https://guides.rubyonrails.org/development_dependencies_install.html
+You may find more information about dependencies here: https://guides.rubyonrails.org/development_dependencies_install.html